lmissbach/MCC_OAG_code/README.md

 # MCC_OAG_code
 This private repo tracks the progress on scraping OAG

+# 10/04
+- Must give a good think to how the big for loop will come about

 ### 05/04
 - Automatize request such that this runs for each.
 Start from jan 2016
 - change report export, XLSX